-In order to validate this assumption the so-called Fresnel length, which combines wave length $\lambda$ and L, is introduced:
+In order to validate this assumption the so-called Fresnel length, which combines wave length λ and L, is introduced:

-$$F = \sqrt{\lambda L} . ag{3}$$
+$$F = \sqrt{\lambda L} . \tag{3}$$

-F is the maximum diameter of the first Fresnel zone (Fehler!
-Verweisquelle konnte nicht gefunden werden.).
+F is the maximum diameter of the first Fresnel zone (Figure 38).
 The first Fresnel zone is an ellipsoid with the transmitter and receiver units in the focal spots.
 It characterizes the area where most of the scintillation signal is generated.
 Therefore, a clean scintillation signal can only be observed when the first Fresnel zone is free of obstacles.
 Any signals that originate from the edges of the first Fresnel zone interfere destructively with the signal coming straight from the transmitter.
-As signals originating from the middle of the path dominate the total scintillation signal (Fehler!
-Verweisquelle konnte nicht gefunden werden.), F reflects the eddy size that most effectively contributes to the scintillation signal.
+As signals originating from the middle of the path dominate the total scintillation signal (Figure 41), F reflects the eddy size that most effectively contributes to the scintillation signal.
 This means that the Kolmogorov spectrum (equation (1)) can be applied for:

-$$l_0 < F < L_0. \tag{4}$$
+$$l_0 < F < L_0 . \tag{4}$$

 The observed scintillation signal combines large scale effects due to refraction (eddies as focusing lenses) and diffraction (bending around eddies).
-At the lower end of the eddy spectrum observations are constrained by the inner scale $l_0$ .
+At the lower of the eddy spectrum observations are constrained by the inner scale l_0 .
 In case of $F \ll l_0$ refraction dominates.
 Otherwise, diffraction is the dominating process.
 For microwave frequencies, F is so large that diffraction always dominates [7].
-At the other end, the outer scale $L_0$ is in the order of the observation height above the surface [8].
+On the other end, the outer scale L_0 is in the order of the observation height above the surface [8].
 This means in case the path height is too small compared to the path length, outer scale effects may affect MWS measurements, because the Fresnel length is in the same order.
-Also for LAS measurements at path lengths L > 100m diffraction is the dominating process $(F \gg l_0)$ .
+Also for LAS measurements at path lengths L > 100m diffraction is the dominating process ($F \gg l_0$).
 (4) is easily met by optical scintillometers.
 In case of Large Aperture Scintillometers (LAS), the inertial sub-range is more constrained by the antenna's aperture diameter D [8]:

-$$20l_0 < D < 10L_0 . {(5)}$$
+$$20l_0 < D < 10L_0$$ .
+(5)